 A healthy life-style is the sum of all parts and drinking water is a force for good flowing through it.

-Use a water filter to cut out contaminants harmful to brain health
+How to use a water filter to cut out contaminants harmful to brain health

 As well as the part drinking water plays in adopting a healthy lifestyle to help cut your chances of developing dementia, it pays to be aware of what contaminants could be in your water supply and how you can take steps to protect yourself against potential ill-effects.